jfroom/portfolio-web/README.md

 ###Integration/E2E
 The integration tests use [Protractor][^protractor] and [Selenium's WebDriver][^seleniumwebdriver] API for browser automation.

-1. See these instructions on [how to get Selenium & Protractor installed locally on your system](https://github.com/angular/protractor/blob/master/docs/getting-started.md).
+You can see these instructions on [how to get Selenium & Protractor installed locally on your system](https://github.com/angular/protractor/blob/master/docs/getting-started.md).
+Here's a quick list of how to get this working (which worked as of this writing).

+1. `npm install -g protractor@4.0.3`

+2. `webdriver-update`

+3. 'grunt serve' (or `grunt serve:prod`).

-2. `grunt test:e2e` runs the protractor/jasmine tests located in _test/e2e_.
+3. Run this in a new terminal `grunt test:e2e` to run the protractor/jasmine tests located in _test/e2e_.

+###TODO
-*Note: In the past `grunt-protractor-runner` was installed to leverage grunt to launch the tests.
+- In the past `grunt-protractor-runner` was installed to leverage grunt to launch the tests.
-But there's some type of version conflict in that repo that needs to be resolved.
+But there's some type of [version conflict](https://github.com/teerapap/grunt-protractor-runner/issues/165) in that repo that needs to be resolved.
-So for now we need to have protractor globally installed and run locally with `grunt-shell``.
+So for now we need to have protractor globally installed and run locally with `grunt-shell`.
-I've also removed [SauceLabs][^sauce] support as it's not vital at the moment, and needs some further testing after latest updates.*

-##Demo Data
-This repository contains generic demo data for the projects section.
-The `PATH_PORTFOLIO_DATA` settings/environment variables provide a way to pass in data from an alternate location.
-This is how I'm able to store the project data in a private repository.
+- Integrate protractor into travis after protractor-runner working again (not a priority)
+- Re-integrate [SauceLabs][^sauce] support (not a priority)

 ##License